yfperezg/frisbhee/readme.md

 ### SM evolution including determination of Bekenstein-Hawking \mathtt{BH} and von Neumann Hawking radiation entropies

-In the folder ```smcase```, we include the program ```soleqs.py``` that computes the evolution of PBH parameter, specifically mass and spin, SM radiation comoving densities together with the evolution of the \mathtt{BH} and von Neumann Hawking radiation entropies.
+In the folder ```smcase```, we include the program ```soleqs.py``` that computes the evolution of PBH parameters, specifically mass and spin, its energy density, SM radiation comoving density together with the evolution of the \mathtt{BH} and von Neumann Hawking radiation entropies.
 The example script to use the main class is called ```ex_sol.py```.
 If the user wants to stop the evolution at the Page time, they would need to change the boolean variable to
 ```